IngoHeimbach/spelllangidentifier/README.md

 Notes about this fork
 =====================

-This fork does not add any functionality.
-It was only created to make the project compatible with plugin managers linke Vundle or Dein.
+This fork was created to make the project compatible with plugin managers like Vundle or Dein.

 spelllangidentifier